superchessmachine/SuperLibraryMachine/README.md

 `%APPDATA%\SuperLibraryMachine` so API keys persist across launches.

 > Ensure your build environment also has the core web dependencies (Flask, OpenAI SDK,
-> etc.) installed—e.g. `pip install -r requirements-mac.txt` on macOS or install the
+> etc.) installed—e.g. `pip install -r requirements.txt`—before running PyInstaller.
+Otherwise the
 > analogous packages individually on Windows—before running PyInstaller.
 Otherwise the
 > packaged bundle cannot import them at runtime and will exit with a `ModuleNotFoundError`.